ColaLinN/cs-notes/docs/distributed-systems/240528-distributed-thinking.md

 5. Failure Tolerance
 6. Scalability

-For the performance problem, we can ensure that
+For the performance improvement, we can apply the following solutions

 - Batching
 - Partitioning